Makiya11/IDEALEM/README.md

 # IDEALEM
 This is a data compression method [IDEALEM](https://sdm.lbl.gov/asim/docs/idealem-161114.pdf).
-IDEALEM is using loseless and lossy compression method, and it
+IDEALEM is using loseless and lossy compression method, and it compress binary files.

-## Requirements

 ## Contributing